 6. Martin Garrix ($32 million)

-Although he was born on May 17th in 1999, his actual age is only 17 years old but has already made it big in the world of EDM.
+Although he was born on May 17th, 1999, his actual age is only 17 years old, but he has already made it big in the world of EDM.
 “Animals” is the most popular song by Martin Garrix and it has already gained 1 billion views on YouTube.

 5. Don Diablo ($40 million)

 Don is a popular DJ and record producer from London, UK who started earning at the age of 16 as a DJ at clubs.
 In 2012, he made his breakthrough as a producer with his debut studio album titled My World which reached number 1 on the US iTunes dance chart as well as in his own home country.